Trump ballot ban appealed to US Supreme Court by Colorado Republican Party

 The Colorado high court ruled that applies to Trump in the wake of his role in the Jan.
 6, 2021, attack on the U.S. Capitol, intended to stop the certification of President Joe Biden’s victory in the 2020 presidential election.
 It was the first time in history that the provision was used to block a presidential contender’s campaign.

-“The Colorado Supreme Court has removed the leading Republican candidate from the primary and general ballots, fundamentally changing the course of American democracy,” the party’s attorneys wrote Wednesday.
+“The Colorado Supreme Court has removed the leading Republican candidate from the primary and general ballots, fundamentally changing the course of American democracy,” the party’s attorneys wrote.
+The filing was posted on the website of a group run by Jay Sekulow, a former attorney for Trump representing the Colorado Republican Party who announced he was filing the appeal Wednesday.
+Colorado Republican Party chairman Dave Williams also said the appeal was filed Wednesday.

 The U.S. Supreme Court is expected to take the case, either after the Colorado GOP’s appeal or Trump’s own appeal.
 If Trump ends up off the ballot in Colorado, it would have minimal effect on his campaign because he doesn’t need the state, which he lost by 13 percentage points in 2020, to win the Electoral College in the presidential election.
 But it could open the door to courts or election officials striking him from the ballot in other must-win states.